 Food.
 Non-perishable items such as canned foods, energy bars, trail mix, and dried fruit are recommended.
 And these food items should not only be relatively healthy, but be easy to prepare.
 So no 20-ingredient gourmand dishes.

 Personal hygiene items.
 Unless you're evacuating to an island in isolation, you'll want to include some supplies to get your grooming and hygiene in.
 Toothpaste, mouthwash, toothbrushes, and facial cleanser should be included in your kit.
+These items are not FSA and HSA eligible.

 First aid kits.
 First aid kits, which typically include bandages, antiseptics, gauze pads, tweezers, scissors, and an ice pack are eligible products.